grosser/virtual_asset_path/Readme.md

-Virtual asset paths for great caching.
+Improve Rails Asset Caching with MD5 and virtual folders

- - cacheable without query params
+ - MD5 only changes on content-change and is identical on all servers
- - cached by MD5 of content (only change when the content changes / same on all servers)
+ - Virtual folders are CDN/proxy/... cacheable and transparent via nginx/apache rewrite rule

 # Results